Part of Entergy's plan for $5M fine? Have charities explain why it should go away

 Two days later, Entergy announced it had recently given the group $308,323.

-In September 2017, as the power plant debate was heating up and Entergy launched the paid actor scheme, Kim Mitchell, Entergy’s community development program representative, sent an email to several other Energy employees, including former CEO Charles Rice.
+In September 2017, as the power plant debate was heating up and Entergy launched the paid actor scheme, Kim Mitchell, Entergy’s community development program representative, sent an email to several other Entergy employees, including then-CEO Charles Rice.

-“We need your help recruiting our community partners to speak on our behalf at the NOPS public hearing on October 16,” she wrote.
+“We need your help recruiting our community partners to speak on our behalf at the ... public hearing on Oct.
+16,” she wrote.
 She attached a template letter that they could send to Entergy’s beneficiaries.

 “As a company that’s been here for the community for many years and contributed millions of dollars to hundreds of nonprofits to support their programs, we find ourselves in need of your assistance,” it said.